griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 summary: Fixing VMWare Fusion 6 with Modern IE XP image access SuperDrive
 ---

-### Fixing VMWare Fusion 6 with Modern IE XP SuperDrive
+### Fixing VMWare Fusion 6 with Modern IE XP image to access SuperDrive

 For example, after downloading the "IE8 - WinXP" VmWare image from [modern.ie](http://dev.modern.ie/tools/vms/mac/) the SuperDrive CD-ROM on the Apple host is not accessible.